LibrariesHacked/helibtech/resource-sharing-and-interlending/british-library.md

   - Resource sharing
   - Interlending
 layout: default
+nav_order: 2
 parent: Resource sharing and interlending
 ---

 # British Library and document supply

 The traditional model of UK interlending in HE (and other sectors) has been based on significant, or in many cases exclusive use, of the British Library Document Supply Centre (BLDSC).
 Many UK focused library management systems have offered integrated interlibrary loans module to allow automated ordering via BLDSC and management of requests via the ILS.

 ## Ordering process

 There is a long standing practice of integrating a British Library ordering workflow into library management systems in the UK.
 First using a Telnet system (Art-tel) transmitting request lines via modem to British Library and subsequently replaced by integrated email ordering (Art-mail).

 Request data was uploaded to LMS along with progress reports on requests via the BL intray service.